alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 using an average air density of 1.2 kg/m³ (sea level, 20 C).
 One of the challenges is that this weight can change with temperature, altitude and even atmospheric conditions.

-Note that we have around 150 grams to fit in everything: hydrogen container, outer envelope, structure and propulsion.
+Note that we have around 160 grams to fit in everything: hydrogen container, outer envelope, structure and propulsion.
 We will set up a preliminary "weight budget" of <40 grams for each of these areas.
+If we come short then we can easily add ballast to compensate.

 ## 🚁 Propulsion